-It’s a bright and busy café, with patio seating where you can relax even while taking your infant out for a stroll.
-Their food menu is also something to watch out for.
+A busy café with a patio, Huckleberry Roaster’s food menu is worth mentioning.
 Make sure you try their special toast, which comes with the accompaniment of your choice.
-You can take a pick from options like peanut butter, banana slices, bacon bits, sun-dried tomatoes, creamy feta, etc. Cereal and pastries are also available here.
+You can take a pick from options like peanut butter, banana slices, bacon bits, sun-dried tomatoes, creamy feta, etc. Both locations are open daily for your eating and drinking pleasure.

 For the best coffee and brunch, Stowaway Kitchen is the place to visit in Denver.
-You can get both local and other brands of coffee here.
-Apart from the obvious caffeine choices, you can get flats with cashew milk, Aeropress, flavored coffee, and many other options here.
-Their hot chocolate and root beer are also to die for.
+Serving well-known brands and local roasts, apart from the obvious caffeine choices, you can get flats with cashew milk, Aeropress, flavored coffee, and many other options.
+Their hot chocolate and root beer are also to die for!
 They also have a liquor license and serve really mean and unique cocktails.

-For brunch, start with their avocado toast, which is the most recommended item of the menu here.
-You can pick small or large plate sizes, for example, the chai-flavored porridge, Colorful Colorado, or the salt and vinegar hash.
-If you’re not in a mood to experiment, go for their eggs or ham.
-You will be delighted and also full in the stomach.
+For brunch, start with avocado toast, which is the most recommended item on the menu.
+You can pick small or large plate sizes, like the chai-flavored porridge, Colorful Colorado, or the salt and vinegar hash.
+If you’re not in the mood to experiment, go for their eggs or ham.
+Stowaway is open Thursday to Monday from 8 am to 2 pm.

 Apart from these brilliant options, Denver is home to many other coffee shops that deserve a special mention.
-Some of these remarkable places are Olive & Finch, River and Roads Coffee, Kaladi Coffee Roasters, Black Eye Coffee, Weathervane Café, and so many others.
+Some of these remarkable places are Olive & Finch, River and Roads Coffee, Kaladi Coffee Roasters, Black Eye Coffee, and Weathervane Café.
 If you’re a coffee fanatic, make sure to check out all these places before settling in your favorite one.

 And if you happen to head up to the flatirons, stop by one of Boulder’s top coffee shops.
 After the coffee houses close, keep the adventure going at one of Denver’s hidden bars and speakeasies.
 Sip on a cool cocktail to cap off your crafty day in the capital city.